 When I was a little boy, my great grandmother used to tell me about Sicily and Lipari Island.
 It was always one of those things that seemed a bit out of reach to visit.
-Thanks to my little friend, AirBnB, I learned I could live there for three months for what I spent in NYC/Hoboken in one month...
+Thanks to my little friend, AirBnB, I learned I could live there for three months for what I spent monthly in NYC/Hoboken...
 It was worth a shot.

 I stayed in Port Lipari, on Lipari Island, across the street from Lipari Castle...
 In the pink house.
 I did it right, I got to know the mother land very intimately.

-Because I was there so long, I hiked every bit of the surrounding Islands, Vulcano, Salina, Stromboli, Filicudi, Alicudi and Panarea.
+Because I was there so long, I hiked every bit of the surrounding islands; Vulcano, Salina, Stromboli, Filicudi, Alicudi and Panarea.
 Lipari being the biggest, by far, it was the only one that took more than a few days.
-On one of my hikes I even made friends with local volunteers who taught me how to make a traditional Sicilian pasta.
+On one of my hikes I made friends with locals who taught me how to make a traditional Sicilian pasta.

 Getting there, that was a journey.
 Fly into Catania, which is like going back in time.
-A nice little city where even the security guards were super friendly, "chow".
+A nice little city where even the security guards were super friendly.
 A 4 hour bus from there, through Messina and in to Milazzo.
 From there, a 2 hr hydrofoil ferry service.
-The only way to get to the islands is by this ferry or the seasonal 4 hr ferry from Naples.
-Lipari is the only one with a heliport and it's for the hospital only.
+The only way to the islands is by this ferry or the seasonal 4 hr ferry from Naples.
+Lipari is the only one of the Aeolian Islands with a heliport and it's for the hospital only.
 Each of the islands are beautiful, Panarea is a honeymoon destination and Vulcano (an active volcano) has natural hot springs / mud baths.
 But, my favorite was Stromboli...
-Yes, Stromboli is the name of the island.
+Yes, Stromboli.
+Like the bread.
 It's also an active volcano that shoots streams of lava into the air, a naturally occurring event called a Strombolian Eruption.
-Unfortunately I did not summit Stromboli, recent storms caved in the trails.
-The volcano won that day.

-On the castle grounds they still have the ruins of the amphitheater, ruins dating as far back as the settling of the newly formed volcanic islands show a love for theater.
+On the castle grounds they still have the ruins of the old amphitheater.
 Masks, dolls and props in the museum lead archeologists and historians to believe that Greek comedies were especially popular on Lipari.
-The most popular being The Comedy of Arisohanes, a story about the women of Athens getting so tired of the men ruining everything they take over the government and dismantle the patriarchy by disguising themselves as men....
+The most popular being The Comedy of Aristophanes, a story about the women of Athens getting so tired of the men ruining everything they take over the government and dismantle the patriarchy by disguising themselves as men and running for office....
 THESE are MY PEOPLE!